Leukemia, Lymphoma, Myeloma - What's the Difference?

 What is lymphoma?

-Lymphoma is a cancer that begins in the lymphatic system, which is part of the immune system.
-The lymphatic system is made up mainly of immune cells called lymphocytes.
-B-cells and T-cells are the main lymphocytes, and each has a specific function in protecting our bodies from disease.
+Immune cells called lymphocytes are a major part of the lymphatic system.
+B-cells and T-cells are the main lymphocytes.
+Each has a specific function in protecting our bodies from disease.7

 Major types of lymphoma